Kong/docs.konghq.com/STYLEGUIDE.md

 instead.

 ### Basic Auth, Basic Authentication
-Use proper case, abbreviate if the context permits.
-Only use lowercase with a hyphen in code/config samples
+Use proper case; abbreviate if the context permits.
+Only use lowercase (with a hyphen) in code or configuration samples.

 * Bad: Options include LDAP Auth and basic auth.
 * **_Good_: Options include LDAP Auth and Basic Auth.**